Faculty and Staff

 At Elmhurst University, students in communication sciences and disorders learn face to face with talented faculty who are, first and foremost, dedicated teachers.
 They’re also researchers and practitioners who make a difference in their fields.

 Adjunct Faculty and Clinical Educators

-Mona Sykora, Administrative Assistant, Department of Communication Sciences and Disorders
+Adjunct Faculty, Communication Sciences and Disorders

-Dr. Goodban has presented numerous papers at various conferences and has published in the American Journal of Medical Genetics, the Journal of Speech and Hearing Research, the Journal of Speech and Hearing Disorders, and Language Speech and Hearing in Schools.
-The Arlt-Goodban norms for articulation, co-developed by Dr. Goodban, are used exclusively in some states.
+Goodban has presented numerous papers at various conferences and has published in the American Journal of Medical Genetics, the Journal of Speech and Hearing Research, the Journal of Speech and Hearing Disorders, and Language Speech and Hearing in Schools.
+The Arlt-Goodban norms for articulation, co-developed by Goodban, are used exclusively in some states.

 From 1990 to 1996, Goodban was one of the nominees for Woman of the Year in DuPage County.
 She is an alumna of Elmhurst University.
 Prior to working at Elmhurst University, she was a research associate at the University of Illinois and the director of a VA Hospital Speech Clinic.